How to test for sand in your horse – sort of.

 - Your horse could have sand in his belly that he’s not passing.

-- Your horse could have sand in his belly that and he’s passing a little bit of it.
+- Your horse could have sand in his belly and he’s passing a little bit of it.

 - Your horse could have zero sand in his belly because he’s passing it all.